PDAL/PDAL/doc/tutorial/overview.rst

     points currently in the point buffer and apply some transformation or gather some data to be output as pipeline metadata.

-    Here is an example, the actual filter function from the reprojection filter:
+    Here as an example is the actual filter function from the reprojection
+    filter:

     ::